 About Our Chapter

 The Tennessee Chapter supports people living with ALS and their loved ones through localized care and resources throughout the state of Tennessee.
-We leave no stone unturned in search for the cure of this progressive neurodegenerative disease.
+We leave no stone unturned in the search for the cure of this progressive neurodegenerative disease.

 The Tennessee Chapter focuses primarily on helping local patients and families live with ALS while the National Office focuses primarily on research and advocacy.
 The Chapter supports the National Office through revenue sharing and research contributions.
-The National Office supports the Chapters by providing up-to-date information and materials.
+The National Office supports the Chapters by providing up-to-date information, national conferences, and professional development.